WAMPUM FACTORIES AND SETTLER-COLONIAL ENTANGLEMENTS

 ECONOMY AND IDENTITY IN ICELAND 1700-1900 CE

-I am beginning to develop a project that asks how the liberalization of European trade transformed existing inequalities in Iceland.
+I am developing a project that asks how the liberalization of European trade transformed existing inequalities in Iceland.
 Specifically, did the dissolution of a Danish trade monopoly underpin socioeconomic hierarchies or undermine the existing order after 1786?
 As a marginal environment at the physical periphery of Europe, Iceland brings the transformative properties of colonialism and capitalism into sharp relief.
 After 1400, mercantile intersections brought novel forms of material culture to Iceland, motivating the production of export commodities such as cod and wool within a manorial political economy.
 In 1786, the Danish Crown dissolved a trade monopoly which had limited exchange with Danish citizens at regulated ports.
 The stated goal of the monopoly’s dissolution was to bring relief to the struggling rural countryside.
 During this time, the construction of class identities implicate dichotomies of colonial discourse.
 With this in mind, an archaeological study of imported commodities – or lack thereof – speak to economic conditions as well as personal subjectivities.
 Did liberalization of trade augment preexisting inequalities, both as economic realities (such as poverty and inequality) and as social relations?
 Or could new strategies of accumulation and modes of negotiating class identity rupture previous structures?
 To answer these questions, I hope to track when, where, and which imported commodities are found in elite and non-elite household assemblages and compare this to variables of wealth and farm productivity in the Hegranes region in northern Iceland.